Michael Kennedy, PhD

 Background

-• Dr. Michael Kennedy is a Certified Exercise Physiologist (CSEP-CEP).
+- Dr. Michael Kennedy is a Clinical Exercise Physiologist (CSEP-CEP).

-• Achieved a BPE in Sport Science focusing on pace strategy and performance.
+- Achieved a BPE in Sport Science focusing on pace strategy and performance.
 MSc was focused on developing critical velocity models in rowers.
 PhD work was in integrative physiology focusing on oxygen delivery during exercise in elite athletes.
-Obtained Certified Exercise Physiologist designation in 2007 and is a member of the Exercise is Medicine Network (Canadian Association of Exercise Physiology).
+Obtained Clinical Exercise Physiologist designation in 2007.

-• Has served as the lead sport scientist for men’s basketball, women’s field hockey and women’s soccer at the University of Alberta as well as the Edmonton Triathlon Academy.
-Currently is the lead sport scientist for the varsity swim team (men and women).
+- Has served as the lead sport scientist for men’s basketball, women’s field hockey, women’s soccer and both men and women's swim team the University of Alberta.
+Currently he is the director of Fitness Testing Services.

 Research

-• relationship between training stress, health status and performance
+- relationship between training stress, health and menstrual status and performance specifically in female athletes

 Our approach involves understanding prevalence, improving screening, studying mechanisms and increasing awareness.